xuanvivo/temp-admin/README.md

 • useradd
 • chpasswd
 • userdel
-• systemd-run, at, or sleep for scheduled cleanup
+• systemd-run, at, or sleep

-Install openssl if it is missing:
+Install openssl if it is missing.

+Debian / Ubuntu:

 apt install openssl

-# or
+CentOS / RHEL:

 yum install openssl

-───

 ⚠️ Security Notes